z4kn4fein/sendstorm/README.md

 ```c#
 messagePublisher.Subscribe<FooMessage>(new Foo(), fooMessage => false);
 ```
-> This sample above will completely prevent the **Foo** object from recieving any **FooMessage**, in a real scenario here you can check against some props of the message object, or if you subscribe inside your subscriber object you can check the state of it.
+> This sample above will completely prevent the `Foo` object from recieving any `FooMessage`, in a real scenario here you can check against some properties of the message object, or the state of your subscriber class.

 ##Execution target
 You can also specify where you want to delegate your messages.